 Item 2: It is agreed that conditioning the syntax element “spti_max_sublayer_minus1” on persistence is appropriate, but the rule of inferring it has to be modified as item 1 was not adopted.

 Though it is uncommon that the SEI message will be often applied together with temporal scalability (or only for one-time playout where the loss is irrelevant, it is agreed that a note should be added relating to item 1.

-S. McCarthy will draft – revisit.
+The following text was agreed to be included in a follow-up discussion on Thu 19 Oct.: